PTE Word of the Week: ‘Mitigate’ and how to use it for a higher score

 How to use it for a higher score

-Reach for “mitigate” in any answer about problems and solutions — environment, technology, health, society.
+Reach for “mitigate” in any answer about problems and solutions in environment, technology, health or society.
 It fits the classic essay move: state a problem, then a measure that mitigates it.
 In speaking, it keeps you fluent because the collocations (“mitigate the effects of…”) come out as a single chunk, so you don't hesitate.
+See how a word like this fits a full essay model answer.

 Common mistakes to avoid

-- It means reduce, not eliminate — don't write “mitigate the problem completely”.
+- It means reduce, not eliminate, so don't write “mitigate the problem completely”.

 - It's a verb.
 The noun is mitigation; there is no “a mitigate”.